natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :width: 50%
    :align: center

 ..
-Note:: This is a prime example of how a web browser handles visiting maliscious web pages with a content block warning screen.
+Note:: This is a prime example of how a web browser handles visiting malicious web pages with a content block warning screen.

 **★Core Knowledge★ -** For secured websites online: HTTPS is HTTP with encryption.
 The only difference between the two protocols is that HTTPS uses TLS (SSL) to encrypt normal HTTP requests and responses.
 As a result, HTTPS is far more secure than HTTP.
 A website that uses HTTP has http:// in its URL, while a website that uses HTTPS has https:// in its url.